Digital-Theatre/Hiring/developer.md

-# Opportunity for two web developers to join Digital Theatre+
+# Opportunity for two developers to join Digital Theatre+

 ## Who are we?